-Welcome to the Princeton Prosody Archive, a full-text searchable database of thousands of digitized books published between 1570 and 1923.
+Welcome to the Princeton Prosody Archive, a full-text searchable database of thousands of digitized books in English published between 1559 and 1927.
 The Archive collects historical documents and highlights discourses about the study of language, the study of poetry, and where and how these intersect and diverge.

-Rather than a static repository of historical data, the PPA would like to compel users to rethink the past and future of organizing, navigating, conceptualizing, and historicizing large amounts of data—about a single poem or about evolving and contradictory thinking about the technology of poetic language.
+Rather than a static repository of historical data, the PPA compels users to rethink the past and future of organizing, navigating, conceptualizing, and historicizing large amounts of data—about a single poem or about evolving and contradictory thinking about the technology of poetic language.

 The Princeton Prosody Archive is a work in progress.
 Images and metadata for works viewable on Gale Primary Sources are sourced from Eighteenth Century Collections Online and provided by Gale.
 Images and metadata for works viewable on HathiTrust are sourced from HathiTrust Digital Library.
 Please consult our How to Cite page if you are working with this Archive, and please contact us for feedback and questions, or to pitch an essay for the Editorial section of the site.

 As Meredith Martin began writing The Rise and Fall of Meter: Poetry and English National Culture, 1860-1930, she realized that the archival material that supported the book’s argument would not work in a traditional academic monograph.
 In …

 The Princeton Prosody Archive is divided into seven collections, curated by the project team.
 Users are able to search across collections, within a single collection, or within any combination of collections.
 Select a collection to view it within the Archive.